 Depending on what time your day may begin, you may have a late-morning sugary snack at Sesame Donuts or opt for lunch at the contemporary Southpark Seafood.

-After you’ve filled up your belly, go up north to continue the journey and land at Powell’s City of Books, Portland’s premier bookstore and a landmark.
+After you’ve filled up your belly, go up north to continue the journey and land at Powell’s City of Books, Portland’s premier bookstore and landmark.
 The place is huge, so much so you get a free store map.

 It’s packed to the brim with books, both old and new; you’re likely to find that elusive book you’ve been looking to purchase.
 You can rip through a few pages while enjoying the coffee from their in-store cafe when visiting Portland in a weekend.

-Next, you can either go east to the Lan Su Chinese Garden or west for the Portland Japanese Garden to embrace the flora – you’re in the City of Roses, after all!
+Next, you can either go east to the Lan Su Chinese Garden or west to the Portland Japanese Garden to embrace the flora – you’re in the City of Roses, after all!
 I’d recommend going to the latter during your three days in Portland, so you also get to visit the International Rose Tea Garden, which is dotted with over ten thousand plants.

 Plus, the area is close to the Pittock Mansion, a 1914 mansion-turned-museum, an iconic Portland landmark you have to visit.
 There’s a music room boasting a piano and a harp.